 His research considers the construction of environmental data as the outcome of non-institutional processes as citizen science and other bottom-up initiatives.

 Paolo Magaudda is Assistant professor (RTD-B) in Sociology of Culture and Communication at the University of Padova (Italy), where he works with the PaSTIS Research Unit at the Department FISPPA and teaches “Digital Innovation and Society”.
 His main research interests regard the relationship between society, culture and technology and his principal fields are science & technology studies, media studies, consumer studies and sound studies.

-Francesco Miele is a research fellow at the University of Padua and he works with the PaSTIS research unit.
+Francesco Miele is a tenure track researcher at the University of Trieste and he works with the PaSTIS research unit.
 He received the Ph.D in Sociology and Social Research from the University of Trento, Italy (2012), and the National Scientific Habilitation for Associate Professor in 14 D1-Sociology of Economics and Work (from March 2017).

 My research interests are in the fields of Science & Technology Studies (STS) and New Media Studies with focus on innovation and the digitalization process.
 My research is markedly interdisciplinary, drawing from STS, anthropology, art, and design.
 As a researcher, I combine the analysis of contemporary and historical socio-technical phenomena with the conceptual-material design of technology.

 Alessandro Mongili is a Professor of Sociology and of Processes of Modernization and Technoscience at the University of Padua.
 He worked previously at the University of Cagliari as a Professor of Sociology and of Sociology of Technology.
 He was visiting at the USSR Academy of Sciences (1987-1988), at the University of California at San Diego (2004) and Berkeley (2011), at Santa Clara University (2007) and Stanford University (2008).